Report of the Snowmass 2021 Collider Implementation Task Force

 The time to first physics in a technically limited schedule is most useful to compare the scientific relevance of the proposals.
 It includes the pre-project R\&D, design, construction and commissioning of the facility.

-The total project cost follows the US project accounting system {\it but without escalation and contingency.} Various models were used by ITF to estimate this cost, including the cost estimated by the proponents.
-The cost estimate uses known costs of existing installations and reasonably expected costs for novel equipment.
+The total project cost follows the US project accounting system {\it but without escalation and contingency.} Various models were used by ITF to estimate this cost and proponents were asked to also provide a cost estimate according to the guidance listed above.
+The ITF cost estimates use known costs of existing installations and reasonably expected costs for novel equipment.
 For future technologies, this cost estimate is likely very conservative and one should expect that the cost for these items can be greatly reduced, maybe by significant factors, through pre-project cost reduction R\&D.

 Finally the electric power consumption is for a fully operational facility including power consumption of all necessary utilities.
+It is also important to consider luminosity per facility power consumption, a figure-of-merit that is shown in Figure~\ref{fig:lumi_pow}.
+A high figure-of-merit could achieve a certain amount of integrated luminosity faster and at a lower total energy consumption.
+However, for the summary tables we decided to list the electric power consumption since such large and expensive scientific facilities are expected to be in operation for at least two decades independent of whether a certain integrated luminosity goal was achieved in a shorter time.

-We used the information from the proponents if they provided it, otherwise we made a rough estimate ourselves as described in Section \ref{sec:Power}.
+We used the information of power consumption from the proponents if they provided it, otherwise we made a rough estimate ourselves as described in Section \ref{sec:Power}.